Pineapple cake: History

 Both pineapple cake and pineapple tart likely came into fruition around the 16th century when the pineapple, a fruit native to South America, was introduced by Portuguese merchants to the region.
-Around this time, the Portuguese established a presence in places such as Malacca, Singapore and Taiwan, which they referred to as now archaic name "Formosa" for the island.
+Around this time, the Portuguese established a presence in places such as Malacca, Singapore and Taiwan, which they referred to as the (now archaic) name "Formosa" for the island.

 During the Japanese colonial era, the pineapple fruit became a critical component of Taiwan's economy during which Japanese industrialists imported a wide variety of pineapple cultivars and established numerous processing plants.

 By the late 1930s, Taiwan had become the third-largest exporter of pineapples in the world.
 However, when pineapple production in Taiwan shifted toward domestic sales and use of fresh pineapple, local bakeries sought to use this surplus in pastries.
 While pineapple cakes had historically been produced as a ceremonial food, a combination of governmental promotion and globalization popularized the pineapple cake.
 Pineapple cakes have become one of the top-selling souvenirs in Taiwan.

-Since 2005, the Taipei City Government has run an annual Taipei Pineapple Cake Cultural Festival to foster the growth the local tourism industry and promote sales of the pineapple cake.
+Starting in 2005, the Taipei City Government ran an annual Taipei Pineapple Cake Cultural Festival for several years to foster the growth the local tourism industry and promote sales of the pineapple cake.
 In 2013, the revenue from Taiwan's pineapple cake bakeries totaled NT$40 billion (US$1.2 billion), and sales of pineapple cakes have also bolstered agricultural economies in rural parts of the country.